The Shearman Grant Program

 We Change Lives

-The Shearman Research Initiative Fund provides financial support (seed money) for faculty efforts to conduct pilot studies or pursue creative expression.
-Higher priority for funding will go to a proposal that truly involves a "research initiative."
+The Shearman Research Initiative Fund provides financial support for faculty efforts to conduct original research, pursue creative expression, provide faculty development initiatives, and/or engage in research endeavors that foster student participation.
 These funds should be used in such a way that will encourage scholarly activities above and beyond what the grant is funding.
 Project Investigators selected to receive support will be designated Shearman Research Fellows.

 Use of Funds

 The use of funds is generally unrestricted as long as it is directly related to the scope of the proposal.
 Higher priority for awards will be given to those that are innovative or involve new research initiatives; that concern faculty development initiatives; that foster student participation and/or engagement; that are collaborative or interdisciplinary; request equipment (either new or repair of existing) to be used for research / instruction / student engagement.
 Lower priority for awards will be given to those that seek faculty salary or conference travel funds (if either is granted, must be ¼ or less of the total award amount); support for continuing research projects.
 No grant will be made to any proposal that requests faculty salary AND conference travel funds.
 Award winners must skip at least one award cycle for their college before they are eligible to apply again.
 If their award was spent over three years, then they must skip two award cycles.
 Award winners may take up to three years to expend funds without requesting an extension, but the intention to use the money over this period should clearly be noted in the proposal.
 Otherwise, award recipients are encouraged to use funds in a timely manner.
 All basic university / state rules are still applicable (reporting, travel/purchasing/accounting procedures, unspent funds return to account, etc.)